ghc-proposals/ghc-proposals/expression-ambiguity.rst

   (Show b, Conv Char b) => IO()

 Overloading of (Conv Char b) in this type is resolved.
-Since there is a single instance of (Conv Char b) visible, namely Conv Int String, then b is instantiated to String, and the type of (print (conv '1')) becomes IO().
+Since there is a single instance of (Conv Char b) visible, namely Conv Char Bool, then b is instantiated to Bool, and the type of (print (conv '1')) becomes IO().

 Example 3